Mancherial railway station

+Manchiryal is a non-suburban (NSG–3) category Indian railway station in Secunderabad railway division of South Central Railway zone.
+It is located in Mancherial of the Indian state of Telangana.
+It was selected as one of the 21 stations to be developed under Amrit Bharat Stations scheme.

 History

 Mancherial is located on the longest railway line, which is called the Grand Trunk line (New Delhi–Chennai).
 It is well connected by rail from various towns/cities in India.
 It comes under South Central Railways.
-With the completion of the Kazipet–Balharshah link in 1929, Chennai was directly linked to Delhi.It has 3 platforms.
+With the completion of the Kazipet–Balharshah link in 1929, Chennai was directly linked to Delhi.
+It has 3 platforms.
 It is a good potential station to stop due its population as well as proximity to other major towns like Mandamarri (14 km), Luxettipet (26 km), Ramakrishnapur (8 km), Chennur (40 km), Jaipur Power Plant (17 km).

 Geography

 Mancherial railway station is located on the Grand Trunk line.
 Nearest junctions are Peddapalli Junction, Kazipet Junction, Ballarshah Junction.

 Train frequency

 Nearly 33 Trains will Halt at Mancherial railway station.
 And major station in this district.

 Facilities

 As part of the Station Redevelopment Project, Indian Railways has upgraded the Mancherial railway station with many passenger-friendly facilities.The general waiting hall, ladies' waiting hall, as well as the upper-class waiting hall present on the east side of the station have been modernized and widened as part of the redevelopment project.